-Prior to today's trading, shares of the online retailer had gained 2.16% over the past month.
-This has lagged the Retail-Wholesale sector's gain of 2.76% and the S&P 500's gain of 2.48% in that time.
+Heading into today, shares of the online retailer had gained 1.08% over the past month, lagging the Retail-Wholesale sector's gain of 4.05% and the S&P 500's gain of 3.81% in that time.

 AMZN will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect AMZN to post earnings of $3.98 per share.
-This would mark a year-over-year decline of 34.11%.
-Our most recent consensus estimate is calling for quarterly revenue of $85.98 billion, up 18.78% from the year-ago period.
+The company is expected to report EPS of $3.98, down 34.11% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $85.98 billion, up 18.79% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for AMZN.
+Any recent changes to analyst estimates for AMZN should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.03% lower.
-AMZN is currently a Zacks Rank #3 (Hold).
+AMZN currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, AMZN currently has a Forward P/E ratio of 87.31.
-This represents a premium compared to its industry's average Forward P/E of 21.33.
+Valuation is also important, so investors should note that AMZN has a Forward P/E ratio of 87.43 right now.
+This represents a premium compared to its industry's average Forward P/E of 22.31.

 Meanwhile, AMZN's PEG ratio is currently 3.18.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Internet - Commerce industry currently had an average PEG ratio of 1.38 as of yesterday's close.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Internet - Commerce stocks are, on average, holding a PEG ratio of 1.42 based on yesterday's closing prices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report